GuyBaele/SpreadGL/README.md

 Main development repository for SpreadGL.

 # Dataset Examples
-In the "data examples" folder, You can find some dataset examples for visualization.
+In the "data examples" folder, you can find some dataset examples for visualization.

 # User Guide
 1. Clone rsepository\